Reading time: 8 minutes

 Be prepared to adapt

-While constant tinkering with investments is not recommended, that doesn’t mean you shouldn’t adapt to changes in market risks or your retirement.
+While constant tinkering with investments is not recommended, that doesn’t mean you shouldn’t adapt to change.

 Assess your liquidity needs

-For retirees, another lesson from COVID-19, and the GFC before it, was the importance of having enough cash to cover living expenses during a prolonged market downturn.
-Failure to do so may mean you have to sell assets at rock bottom prices or draw down more of your super to cover the shortfall.
+For retirees, another lesson from Covid and the GFC before it was the importance of having enough cash to cover living expenses during a prolonged market downturn.
+Failure to do so may mean you have to sell assets at rock-bottom prices.

 Plan to plan

 The best plan for a market downturn is to have a plan you can stick to.
-Choose an asset mix that reflects your risk tolerance and make sure it provides the short-term cash and longer-term growth you need to live well for years to come.
+Choose an asset mix that reflects your risk tolerance and, if you are in retirement phase, make sure it provides the short-term cash and longer-term growth you need to live well for years to come.

 - Retire on a slightly lower income if you have more than enough super and other financial resources for your needs

-- Work a few years beyond your preferred retirement date if that is feasible.
+- Work a few years beyond your preferred retirement date, or continue working part time, if that is feasible.